HIIM Course Descriptions

 HIIM 228 Medical Coding Practicum (2 credits)

-Diagnosis and procedure coding using ICD-10 and CPT.
+Diagnosis and procedure coding using ICD-10-CM/PCS and CPT.
 Coding/abstracting health records and entering data into computerized encoder/grouper/abstracting system.
-Utilize Diagnostic Related Groups (DRGs) and Ambulatory Payment Classifications (APCs).
-Coding compliance in relation to fraud and abuse in coding/billing.
-Students code 50-100 medical records online.
+Exposure to Diagnostic Related Groups (DRGs) and Ambulatory Payment Classifications (APCs).
+Coding compliance in relation to fraud and abuse in coding/billing emphasized.
 Prerequisite: HIIM 173 (Fall).